Akter8/rts-static-scheduler/README.txt

 		5	1.5	5
 		10	3.5	10
 		20	0.9	20
-	We could get away with splitting jobs of T2 into 4.
+	We could get away with splitting jobs of T2 into 4 jobs.
 But the INF algorithm might choose to split T2 into 3 and T3 into 2.
 13. This simulation does not consider any I/O operations or any voluntary suspensions by any jobs which is not the norm in the real world systems.